Education Keynote Speaker for Teachers, Administrators, and School Leaders

 In classrooms everywhere, engagement feels harder to earn.
 Students may be doing the work, but too often they’re not fully invested in it.
 When that continues, curiosity fades, confidence drops, and learning becomes something to get through instead of something to experience.
 Teachers feel it.
 Students feel it.
 And over time, everyone stops expecting more.

-In this keynote, Steve Spangler shows how to intentionally create those “best day ever” moments and why they matter now more than ever.
+In this keynote, Steve Spangler shows how to intentionally create those “best day ever” moments and why they matter.
 The real challenge is not classroom management.
 It’s designing experiences students want to be part of.

 Drawing from the real-world strategies behind his newest book, The Engagement Effect, Steve shares what he’s learned from decades in classrooms, on television, and in front of thousands of live audiences.
 Engagement does not happen by accident.
 It is built on purpose.
 These principles work across grade levels, content areas, and leadership roles — science teachers, early childhood educators, English teachers, administrators, and district leaders all leave with something they can use the very next day.